fpc/FPCWebsite/readme.txt

 <HTML>
 <!--
 #TITLE      <set the title>
 #ENTRY      <the entry in the main menu, this is also used to 'expand' the
              subentries, all the other subentries from the other main menu entries are closed>
 #SUBENTRY   <highlight this entry, default is #ENTRY>
 #MODIFY     <include a 'modified at date' at the bottom>
 #ADDS       <put some adds at the bottom of the page, yuck!>
 #COUNTER    <put the pagecounter at the bottom of the page>
+#NOW        <current date and time>
+#VARIABLE   <any variable that starts with # and is not predefined in the
+             fp2html is considered to be a userdefined variable, use as much as desired>
 -->

 The .fp files can start with <HTML> and end with </HTML>, this is easy.